Alocaspi/Polymers-Kinetic-Mechanisms/PE/README.md

 - **Locaspi, Andrea et al.** "A skeletal condensed-phase kinetic model for polyethylene thermal degradation", under review at Proceeding of The Combustion Institute

 All mechanisms are described in detailed in the PhD thesis:
-- **Locaspi Andrea**, "A lumped condensed-phase approach for plastic waste thermochemical recycling", Politecnico di Milano, 2024
+- **Locaspi Andrea**, "A lumped condensed-phase kinetic approach for plastic waste thermochemical recycling", Politecnico di Milano, 2024

 ## Mechanism description